Impact Factor 5.201 | CiteScore 5.8

 Molecular Medicine will facilitate the rapid publication of studies contributing to the understanding of the molecular basis of medicine, and to its clinical application to all diseases.

 The section welcomes the following article types: Original Research, Review, Mini-Review, Methods, Perspective, Opinion, Book Review, Editorial, General Commentary, Case Report, Data Report, Hypothesis and Theory, Protocols, Technology Report

 Indexed in: PubMed, PubMed Central (PMC), Scopus, Web of Science Science Citation Index Expanded (SCIE), Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), Ulrich's Periodicals Directory, CLOCKSS, OpenAIRE

 PMCID: all published articles receive a PMCID

-Molecular Medicine welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Technology Report.
+Molecular Medicine welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Molecular Medicine, where they are peer-reviewed by the Associate and Review Editors of the specialty section.